image-zend-blog-php-engine-security

 Back to top

-Managing Security Risks: Bug Severity
+Managing PHP Security Risks: Bug Severity

 The criteria used to evaluate bug severity includes its prerequisites, complexity, and impact.